velikiivg1985/PoI-Proof-of-Information-/README.md

 The Top-21 nodes by weight form the validator committee.

-Blocks are finalized through a lightweight BFT-style voting round.
+Blocks are finalized through a standard **CometBFT (Tendermint)** BFT voting round.
+PoI replaces the validator power distribution mechanism, not the underlying consensus engine itself.

 Each block contains: